gerases/py-proxy-client/README.md

 py-proxy-protocol
 -----------------

-This code is based on a fork from https://github.com/efossier/py-proxy-protocol, which implemented version 1 of the protocol.
-The protocol is based on this specification: [proxy-protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt)
+The protocol is based on this specification: [proxy-protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
+The code was originally based on a fork from https://github.com/efossier/py-proxy-protocol, which implemented version 1 of the protocol.
+Version 2 was added as a result of a refactoring.
+The Type-Length-Value (TLV vectors) are not currently implemented.

-I refactored the code for python3 and added a working implementation of version 2 of the protocol with the exception of the Type-Length-Value (TLV vectors).

 ### Installation